 Prepare for math puzzlers both solved and unsolvable, and even some still waiting for solutions.
 Ron Eglash: The fractals at the heart of African designs When Ron Eglash first saw an aerial photo of an African village, he couldn’t rest until he knew — were the fractals in the layout of the village a coincidence, or were the forces of mathematics and culture colliding in unexpected ways?

+Brian Greene: Is our universe the only universe?
+100 Websites You Should Know and Use.
 Entertainment Meet David Peterson, who developed Dothraki for Game of Thrones There are seven different words in Dothraki for striking another person with a sword.
-Among them: “hliziﬁkh,” a wild but powerful strike; “hrakkarikh,”a quick and accurate strike; and “gezrikh,” a fake-out or decoy strike.
-But you won’t find these words in George R. R.

-In this perfect-for-Valentine’s-Day TED-Ed lesson, OKCupid co-founder Christian Rudder walks you through how the dating website does its matching — by using a carefully-honed algorithm to create a compatability rating for two potential daters.
+In this perfect-for-Valentine’s-Day TED-Ed lesson, OKCupid co-founder Christian Rudder walks you through how the dating website does its matching — by using a carefully-honed algorithm to create a compatibility rating for two potential daters.
 In this fascinating video, Rudder shares how the site lets daters decide which factors are […] Health Seeds for healthy cells, candy for cancer: The stop motion tricks behind this TED-Ed lesson Making this TED-Ed video required (a) a lot of knitting and (b) a ton of boxes of Nerds.